MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-gsuite.md

 ![edit destination user](media/edit-destination-user.png)

-You can also choose to edit your user entries via CSV, though this is a fairly in-depth process. *If you are simply looking to make a handful of edits to your paths we recommend using the previous method.*
+You can also choose to edit your user entries via CSV, though this is a fairly in-depth process. *If you are simply looking to make a handful of edits to your paths, we recommend using the previous method.*

 To edit or update your current existing user pairings: